elias94/blog/src/about.md

 ## This website

-This website is written using Markdown and styled with SCSS.
-Some JS is used for the theme switcher.
-Build with **jekyll**.
-Code blocks are managed by Codemirror, but there is no node in the repository.
+This website is written using Markdown and styled with SCSS and preprocessed by Jekyll.
+Some JS is used for the theme switcher and Code blocks are managed by Codemirror, No NPM packages have been tortured for this project.
 Sources are on Github and is served via Netlify.
 I'm using [my own yekill manager](https://github.com/elias94/cljk) written in [Clojure](https://tryclojure.org/).